NachoSoto/NSBKeyframeAnimation/README.md

 - You're all set!

 ## Compatibility:
 - NSBKeyframeAnimation doesn't use ARC.
-You can compile it in your ARC project by adding the linker flag ```-fobjc-arc```.
+You can compile it in your ARC project by adding the linker flag ```-fno-objc-arc```.

 ## Licence
 NSBKeyframeAnimation is available under the MIT license.
 See the LICENSE file for more info.